nmstreethran/ml-elec-model/README.md

 ```

 Then, commit and push all changes to the wiki's branch.
 Finally, commit and push to the main repository's branch.

+Local builds of the documentation in HTML and PDF formats can be viewed after running the above bash script by opening `docs/_build/html/index.html` and `docs/_build/latex/ml-elec-model.pdf` respectively.

 ## License